rog555/aws_batch_efs/README.md

 ## Setup

+NOTE: this bit isnt fully tested, but should be enough to give you an idea

  1. Ensure VPC private subnet has auto-assign public IP enabled or is behind NAT gateway or batch job will remain at RUNNABLE state
  2. Create ECS IAM Role for batch job with inline policy: